allthingsida/qscripts/README.md

 If the script monitor is deactivated, you can programmatically activate it by running the plugin with argument `2`.
 To deactivate again, use run argument `3`.

+# Building

+QScripts uses [idax](https://github.com/0xeb/idax) and is built using [ida-cmake](https://github.com/0xeb/ida-cmake).

+If you don't want to build from sources, then there are release pre-built for MS Windows.

 # Installation

 QScripts is written in C++ with IDA's SDK and therefore it should be deployed like a regular plugin.
 Copy the plugin binaries to either of those locations: